 An Ancient Thracian fortress from the Late Hellenistic Period (2th-1st century BC) has been discovered by archaeologists near the town of Izvor, Burgas District, in Southeast Bulgaria, after the site had been damaged by a treasure hunter.

-The treasure hunter is a native from the town of Izvor who resides in Germany.
+The treasure hunter is a native of the town of Izvor who resides in Germany.
 He has managed to do serious damage to the ruins of the Thracian fortress using an excavator, the Desant newspaper reports.

 The presence of the said Ancient Thracian site from the Hellenistic Period in Bulgaria’s Burgas District was first noticed two years ago during archaeological field exploration led by Petar Leshtakov from the National Institute and Museum of Archaeology in Sofia.